maxbaykowski/csdr/README.md

 - Baseband I/Q signal is coming from an RTL-SDR USB dongle, with a center frequency of `-f 104300000` Hz, a sampling rate of `-s 240000` samples per second.
 - The `rtl_sdr` tool outputs an unsigned 8-bit I/Q signal (one byte of I sample and one byte of Q coming after each other), but `libcsdr` DSP routines internally use floating point data type, so we convert the data stream of `unsigned char` to `float` by `csdr convert`.
-- We want to listen one radio station at the frequency `-f 89500000` Hz (89.5 MHz).
+- We want to listen to one radio station at the frequency `-f 89500000` Hz (89.5 MHz).
 - No other radio station is within the sampled bandwidth, so we send the signal directly to the demodulator.
 (This is an easy, but not perfect solution as the anti-aliasing filter at RTL-SDR DDC is too short.)
 - After FM demodulation we decimate the signal by a factor of 5 to match the rate of the audio card (240000 / 5 = 48000).
 - A de-emphasis filter is used, because pre-emphasis is applied at the transmitter to compensate noise at higher frequencies.
 The time constant for de-emphasis for FM broadcasting in Europe is 50 microseconds (hence the `50e-6`).